-Spraying graffiti onto old cars is not normally something Destination>Differentville would condone, but at Cadillac Ranch in Amarillo, Texas it’s positively encouraged – so tool up and get ready to hit one of the US Highway’s most fun stops.
+Spraying graffiti onto old cars is not normally something Destination>Differentville would condone, but at Cadillac Ranch in Amarillo, Texas it’s positively encouraged – so tool up with a couple of essentials and get ready to hit one of the US Highway’s most fun stops.

 When I was looking for an image that summed up everything Destination>Differentville is about I was stuck.

 I needed something eye-catching and that would fit in a really weird, long, thin shape.
 ‘Strange stuff isn’t panoramic,’ I said to The (sick to death of blog designing by this point) Boyfriend, adding ‘it’s not like there’s much odd stuff stuck in the middle of fields somewhere with heaps of land behind them’ – and then I remembered, there’s exactly that just outside Amarillo.
 In fact, Cadillac Ranch, and its line of buried Cadillacs just off Route 66, is one of the most famous odditys in America.

 The History of Cadillac Ranch?

 Cadillac Ranch was created by an architect and two art students, with the funding of an eccentric billionaire (anyone know where I can find one of those?).

 It was put in a field on his ranch property back in 1974 as an art project – I wonder if at that point they had any idea that 40-odd years later there’d be more cars parked on the road outside bringing people to see it than lined up as part of the exhibit!

 The original structure was ten Cadillacs plunked nose down in a row at an angle.